Schroefdop/bootSimulator/README.md

 # Boot iOS simulators from terminal!

-This `oh-my-zsh` plugin let's you easily boot iOS simulators from terminal.
+This `oh-my-zsh` plugin lets you easily boot iOS simulators from terminal.

 ## How to install